The Case for the Cross Bred Homestead Cow

 Sending a full-size steer to the butcher can be costly and produces an extremely large quantity of meat that is often more than a family needs thereby overwhelming freezer space with a large butchering bill.
 Sending instead, a mini steer to the butcher, is a much smaller bill to pay and produces generally enough meat for a family of 4 for a year depending on your consumption and use.
 We love this combination for that reason!
 Each year we butcher a miniature sized steer for our table which has served us extremely well!

-Still have more questions, feel free to reach out and message me!
-I am happy to help where I can and if I don’t know I have resources to turn to so together we can find an answer!
+Have questions?
+Feel free to reach out and message me!
+I am happy to help where I can and if I don’t know, I have resources to turn to so together we can find an answer!

 Have a blessed day guys and happy farming!